johnwcowan/r7rs-work/Srfi122Guide.md

 If the *safe?* argument is true, operations on the returned array will be checked for being within *interval* in the sense of `interval-contains-multi-index`.
 If it is false, operations are not checked.
-If *safe* is omitted, the value is implementation-dependent.
+If *safe* is omitted, a program-wide value may have been set by `specialized-array-default-safe?`, but if not, the safety is implementation-defined.

 `(make-array `*interval getter* [ *setter* ]`)`

 Returns a generalized array whose dimensions are specified by *interval*.
-The *getter* procedure accepts array indices as multiple arguments and returns the value of an array element specified by those indices
+The *getter* procedure accepts array indices as multiple arguments and computes and returns the value of an array element specified by those indices

 The *setter* procedure accepts a new value followed by array indices as multiple arguments